 20 years ago today, I released my debut solo album.
 I called it Grey Bloom [xero vol zero] and put it out on 12″ vinyl on my own small underground label Some Place Else.
 Always thinking bigger than my resources allow, it was supposed to be followed shortly by another LP with a related theme and tracks recorded at the same period.
 The album’s subtitle was supposed to refer to that, though in retrospect it seems like a planned one-off… “vol zero” ?
 Anyways, plans changed, other things came up and the follow-up got buried and forgotten.

-Grey Bloom was a rather bleak and minimal album recorded with a very lo-fi setup that included a delay pedal, a bass guitar, some cheap keyboard, a 486 PC computer (for some basic sound generation), fm radio etc, recorded with a 4-tracker and mixed down to a minidisc (which I had just acquired to ‘upgrade’ from C-cassette masters).
+Grey Bloom was a rather bleak and minimal album recorded with a very lo-fi setup that included a 486 PC computer (for some basic sound generation), a delay pedal, a bass guitar, some cheap keyboard, fm radio etc, recorded with a 4-tracker and mixed down to a minidisc (which I had just acquired to ‘upgrade’ from C-cassette masters).

-The pinnacle of the album’s success for me happened when Jukka Mikkola played it on his radio show Avaruusromua, the legendary Finnish radio show for experimental and ambient music through which I had learned about the likes of Tangerine Dream, Brian Eno and more.
+The pinnacle of the album’s success for me happened when Jukka Mikkola played it on his radio show Avaruusromua, the legendary Finnish show for experimental and ambient music through which I had learned about the likes of Tangerine Dream, Brian Eno and more, back in the early 1990’s.
 It was absolutely the greatest honour that could have happened to the album, I was so happy about that!